Folic acid tablets

 What does folic acid do for the body?

 ‘Buy folic acid supplements’ is the usual recommendation you might hear from your doctor – especially for women who want to have children or for pregnant women.
 Folic acid is the synthetically produced form of folate, also known as vitamin B9 or vitamin B11.
-The body needs the natural B vitamin folate for cell division and growth processes, but it cannot produce it itself.
+The body needs the natural B vitamin supplements folate for cell division and growth processes, but it cannot produce it itself.
 Find out here how to meet your daily folic acid requirement.

 What is my daily folic acid requirement?